 A5: Latin American Psalms, Hymns, and Spiritual Songs: Basic and Intermediate Accompaniment

 Aimed at keyboardists as well as other instrumentalists, this workshop emphasizes basic and intermediate accompanying techniques such as re-harmonization and rhythmic variations, and applies them to specific examples that illustrate a variety of styles within the Latin American sacred music tradition.

 A6: Universal Design, Responsive Design: Keys for Welcoming Persons with Varied Abilities

-Benjamin T. Conner, Melissa Conner, Barbara J. Newman, Karen Roberts, Reggie Smith
+Benjamin T. Conner, Melissa Conner, Barbara J. Newman, Karen Roberts, Reginald Smith

 Worshipers and congregation members certainly do not come in a “one size fits all” wrapping!
 As you gather for worship you will notice an array of gifts, but you may also see the areas of struggle each one brings to the community.
 How do worship planners and pastors best weave in best practices for including each one in the conversation with God in worship?
 Join in as we highlight ideas to get your congregation launched in the right direction as you include members with disabilities.

 A7: Teach Me to Pray: Growing the Family Prayer Time

 This workshop introduces the book Teach Me to Pray: Scripture-Centered Family Worship through the Year.
 Using samples from the book, we will discuss and practice prayer as a family-deepening, extended conversation with God.
 Teach Me to Pray is a daily prayer book that guides families in both listening to and speaking to God through songs, scripture readings, guided action and quiet contemplation, organized to follow the life of Jesus through each season of the Christian calendar.